Bou7mara/Book-Solutions/Programming-P&P-4th-Edition/Chapter-4/Review.md

 ### [2] What kinds of errors can we ignore in student programs?
 * Hardware failing, operating-system crashing, out of memory states...

+### [3] What guarantees should every completed project offer?
+I guess, most importantly, correctness; a program should produce correct results for all legal inputs.
+It should also give adequate error messages in the case of illegal input, or otherwise fail predictably.